 Early Origins of the Bargay family

 Important Dates for the Bargay family

 This web page shows only a small excerpt of our Bargay research.
-Another 320 words (23 lines of text) covering the years 1306, 1400, 1475, 1509, 1552, 1598, 1648, and 1690 are included under the topic Early Bargay History in all our PDF Extended History products and printed products wherever possible.
+Another 135 words (10 lines of text) covering the years 1306, 1400, 1598, 1924, 1475, 1552, 1509, 1648, 1690 and are included under the topic Early Bargay History in all our PDF Extended History products and printed products wherever possible.

 Bargay Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Bargay include Barclay, Berkeley, Barcley, Berkely, Berkley and others.